kodaho/manen/README.md

 ## ✨ Features

 - `manen.finder.find` allows to easily get element(s) in a HTML page.
+This function support several very different use cases, to help reduce your code complexity when fecthing for elements.
-  This function support several very different use cases, mainly parametrized with the function arguments.
+- `manen.resource` is a module to easily interact with all the assets needed by Selenium.
-- `manen.resource` is a module to easily interact with all the assets needed by `selenium`.
-It allows for example to download all the drivers required to work with Selenium.
+  It allows for example to download all the drivers required to interact with web browsers.
-- `manen.browser` defined browsers objects, an enhanced Selenium's webdriver
+- `manen.browser` defined `Browser` objects, an enhanced Selenium's `WebDriver`.
-- `manen.page_object_model` is the implementation of page object modelling, described in Selenium documentation.
-Thanks to that, you can describe the DOM structure only with Python objects.
+- `manen.page_object_model` is the implementation of page object model described in Selenium documentation.
+Thanks to that, you can wrap a HTML page inside Python class and so provides readability and stability to your code.
-- a CLI is shipped with the initial release in order to perform operations such as downloading webdriver
+- a CLI is shipped with the initial release in order to perform operations such as downloading driver executables.

 ## 🚀 Getting started